indepth666/py3rcon/README.md

 ========================
 Use the following command to display the GUI.

-PLEASE NOTE: When using the --gui argument, schedules like messages are restart interval are disabled
+PLEASE NOTE: When using the --gui argument, schedules like **reapeating messages and **restart intervals are disabled**

 <pre>Usage: ./py3rcon.py --gui &lt;configfile&gt;</pre>